 People who burn their own property are often looking for relief from loans they cannot afford.
 They set fire to the collateral in hopes of collecting the insurance proceeds, paying off the loan, and keeping the money that is left over.
 This can be especially enticing when the value of the property has dropped far below the level of insurance coverage due to real estate market conditions, natural disasters, and other factors.
 To deter such activities, the penalties are severe.
 It is not unheard of for a defendant with no prior criminal history to spend a decade or more in federal prison following a conviction for insurance fraud arson.

 If you are being investigated for arson, or if criminal charges have already been filed, anything you say to the police or your insurance company can be used against you.
 This is no time to make mistakes.
-Schedule a consultation with a defense attorney to ensure your rights are protected.
+Schedule a consultation with a Shreveport criminal defense attorney like those at the Greenwald Law Firm to ensure your rights are protected.